 One of the powers in Street Justice is a quick, hard knee strike aimed for the enemy's ribcage, but due to height differences, often ends up either in the jaw or the groin.

 Hellfire: Used by Demon Summoners and some of their pets.
-Functionally similar to fire, but oddly colored and with a toxic, resistance reducing after-effect.
+Functionally similar to fire, but oddly colored and with a toxic, resistance-reducing after-effect.

 Herd Hitting Attack: There are literally two attack sets in the game without one, but primarily a Blaster specialty, with Controllers and Dominators emphasizing keeping enemies conveniently bunched up.

 I Love Nuclear Power: Radiation Blast and Radiation Emission, which can also buff and heal your allies.
+Future issues were set to add Radiation Melee and Radiation Armor.

 The Tier 9 Radiation Blast power is Atomic Blast, in which the player literally sets off a nuclear bomb centered on themselves; any enemies left alive are even left choking on the atomic radiation (a hold) for a brief while.

-Juggling Loaded Guns: The Dual Pistols powerset operates entirely on the Rule Of Cool and not according to any realistic expectations of Gun Safety.
+Juggling Loaded Guns: The Dual Pistols powerset operates entirely on the Rule of Cool and not according to any realistic expectations of Gun Safety.
 Of particular note is the animation for Piercing Rounds, in which your character, in true spirit of the trope name, throws both guns up into the air before catching them to "punch" the bullet forward.

 Katanas Are Just Better: Averted.
 The Katana power set is a slightly faster and less fatiguing clone of Broadsword, with lowered damage.
 Even the attacks are the same, just the names and animations are different.
 In fact, at launch, it was an exact clone down to the names and animations, but not the damage.